 The Mountain Heritage Trout Waters program is a cooperative effort between the N.C.
 Wildlife Resources Commission and local governments to encourage trout fishing as a heritage tourism activity in western North Carolina cities that are designated as a “Mountain Heritage Trout Water City.”

-Currently, 14 cities are participating in the program.
+Currently, 17 cities are participating in the program.
 Each of these cities provides public access to a trout stream that runs through or is adjacent to the city.
-North Carolina residents and non-residents who want to fish in a stream that is designated as a Mountain Heritage Trout Water may purchase a 3-day license for $5.
+North Carolina residents and non-residents who want to fish in a stream that is designated as a Mountain Heritage Trout Water may purchase a 3-day license for $8.
 The license is valid only for waters that are designated as Mountain Heritage Trout Waters.
-Anglers with an inland fishing license and a special trout fishing privilege, which is included in the comprehensive and sportsman licenses, can fish in Mountain Heritage Trout Waters without a Mountain Heritage Trout Waters license..
+Anglers with an inland fishing license can fish in Mountain Heritage Trout Waters without a Mountain Heritage Trout Waters license..

 The Commission offers two quick and easy ways to purchase a Mountain Heritage Trout Waters license using a credit card: